-This is a traditional interview, where you’re called into the office of the hiring manager for a face-to-face meeting.
-Typically, you’ll meet with one person but don’t be surprised if there are more people in the interview or if you’re invited to meet with other team leaders or higher-ups.
+Typically, you’ll meet with one person, but don’t be surprised if more people are in the interview.
+Other team leaders or higher-ups might even invite you to meet with them.
 Stay cool – remember, you’re prepared – and try to connect with each person who is interviewing you.
-Here are some more general interview tips:

 - how to answer 17 common interview questions

 - how to answer ‘Tell me about yourself’ in an interview

 - what to wear to a job interview

 Group interviews can be challenging.
 Your success in these interviews depends on two factors.
 The first factor is your chemistry with potential coworkers.
 The second factor is how well you stand out.

 Your individual performance does not solely determine the decision.
 A group interview can also be a panel interview when two or more people interview you and the group at the same time.